Charles Salatka

-Charles Alexander Kazimieras Salatka (February 26, 1918 - March 17, 2003) was an American prelate of the Roman Catholic Church.
-He served as archbishop of the Archdiocese of Oklahoma City in Oklahoma from 1977 to 1992.
-Salatka was the first bishop of Lithuanian descent in the United States.

-Salaka previously served as the ninth bishop of the Diocese of Marquette in Michigan from 1968 to 1977 and as an auxiliary bishop of the Diocese of Grand Rapids in Michigan from 1962 to 1968.
+Charles Alexander Kazimieras Salatka (February 26, 1918 - March 17, 2003) was an American Catholic prelate who served as Archbishop of Oklahoma City from 1977 to 1992.
+He was the first American Catholic bishop of Lithuanian descent.
+Salatka previously served as Bishop of Marquette from 1968 to 1977 and as an auxiliary bishop for the Diocese of Grand Rapids from 1962 to 1968.

 Biography

 Early life

 Charles Salatka was born on February 26, 1918, in Grand Rapids, Michigan, the son of Charles Anthony and Mary (Balun) Salatka.
 Anthony was a sander at a local factory.
 At age 14, Salatka started attending St. Joseph's Seminary in Grand Rapids.
 After finishing there, he traveled to Washington D.C. to enter the Catholic University of America.

 Priesthood

 Salatka was ordained a priest by Bishop Francis Haas for the Diocese of Grand Rapids on February 24, 1945.
 After his ordination, Salatka was sent to Rome to study, earning two advanced degrees.
-He became the first pastor of St. Michael's Parish in Grand Rapids in 1950.
+He became the first pastor of St. Michael's Parish in Coopersville in 1950.
 In 1959, he was given the title of monsignor.